-Blessed with grand natural splendor, the garden route is located between rugged Cape Fold Mountains and the Indian Ocean.
-It is one of South Africa's most popular destinations and offers the international visitor a great number of attractions and activities.
+This part of South Arica is blessed with grand natural splendor; the Garden Route is located between the rugged Cape Fold Mountains and the Indian Ocean.
+It is one of South Africa's most popular destinations and offers the international visitor many attractions and activities.

 Located in the Tsitsikamma National Park, the setting of the Storm Rivers entry into the Indian Ocean is nothing short of spectacular.
-Activities that can be enjoyed include hikes of various length, crossing the suspension bridge, the dolphin trail and many more.
+Activities include hikes of various lengths, crossing the suspension bridge, the dolphin trail, and many more.

 Plettenberg Bay is the Crown Jewel of Beach Vacation destinations in the Cape Province.
-It is located in an area where numerous water based as well land based activities can be enjoyed.
-Most activities are family friendly.
+The town is in an area where visitors can enjoy numerous water-based and land-based activities.
+Most activities are family-friendly.

-The Garden Route is located on a fine coastal stretch between South Africa's west and east coasts.
-The seas along this coastline are protected and rich with a multitude of fish species, while the forests are rumored to hide the extremely rare and shy forest elephant.
+The Garden Route lies on a fine coastal stretch between South Africa's west and east coasts.
+The seas along this coastline are protected and rich with many fish species, while the forests hide the scarce and shy forest elephant.

-Nature Between the leagues of coastal forest, sparkling lakes and lagoons and the salty swell of the sea, it is not difficult to understand why the Garden Route is a nature lover's dream come true.
+Between the leagues of coastal forest, sparkling lakes and lagoons, and the salty sea swell, it is not difficult to understand why the Garden Route is a nature lover's dream.
 Birdwatchers will delight in sightings of the striking Knysna turaco, avid hikers will marvel at the meandering trails through ancient trees and over breathtaking clifftops, and leisure-seekers will feel their batteries recharge in the cusp of South Africa's coastal Eden.

-Ocean-based Activities The waters along the Garden Route are more temperate than the frigid waters of Cape Town, as it is past the point where the Atlantic and Indian oceans meet, which means that there are more activities on offer to enjoy in the sea itself.
-Thalassophiles will delight in the opportunities to engage in deep-sea fishing, whale watching, dolphin watching, swimming with wild seals, ocean kayaking, sailing or simply floating tranquilly in the tide.
+The waters along the Garden Route are more temperate than the frigid waters of Cape Town, as it is past the point where the Atlantic and Indian oceans meet, which means that there are more ocean-based activities on offer.
+Thalassophiles will delight in the opportunities to engage in deep-sea fishing, whale watching, dolphin watching, swimming with wild seals, ocean kayaking, sailing, or simply floating in tranquility on the tide.

-When traveling through the Garden Route, you will always be transported in a comfortable, private, air-conditioned vehicle operated by your experienced and reliable African Sky guide.
-Although a few areas are easy to explore on foot, there is so much to see and do in this region that exploring is largely done by driving between the various attractions and destinations.
+When traveling through the Garden Route, your transport consists of a comfortable, private, air-conditioned vehicle operated by your experienced and reliable African Sky guide.
+Although a few areas are easy to explore on foot, there is so much to see and do in this region that exploring is primarily done by driving between the various attractions and destinations.

-The vehicles that we use in the Western Cape are typically either a Toyota Fortuner for smaller parties and couples or a Hyundai H1 - for families and groups.
-During periods of high demand particularly over the festive season we often hire vehicles from reputable car rental agencies that share our high standards.
+The vehicles we use in the Western Cape are typically either a Toyota Fortuner for smaller parties and couples or a Hyundai H1 - for families and groups.
+During periods of high demand, particularly over the festive season, we often hire vehicles from reputable car rental agencies that share our high standards.
 Your comfort and safety are paramount to us.

-Private Golf Tour that combines playing some of the finest courses in Cape Town and the Garden Route with the highlights of each area visited.
+A Private Golf Tour combines playing some of the finest courses in Cape Town, and the Garden Route with the highlights of each area visited.

 This private tour is popular amongst those seeking to combine a tour of the Cape Coast with a Big Five safari in Addo Elephant National Park.

-A luxurious private tour that seeks to bring to life the highlights of Cape Town, the Cape Winelands and the Garden Route.
+The Cape's Finest is a luxurious private tour that seeks to bring to life the highlights of Cape Town, the Cape Winelands, and the Garden Route.

-George Airport receives a steady flow of direct flights from Cape Town and Johannesburg on a daily basis.
-There is also a once daily flight between Durban and George.
-It is quite a small airport, served mostly by low-cost airlines, but it is nevertheless sufficient for the means of comfortable domestic travel.
+George Airport receives a steady flow of direct flights from Cape Town and Johannesburg daily.
+There is also a once-daily flight between Durban and George.
+It is quite a small airport, served mainly through low-cost airlines, but it is sufficient for comfortable domestic travel.

-The route between Cape Town and the Garden Route the N2 is a popular one, and included in many of our itineraries.
+The route between Cape Town and the Garden Route, the N2, is popular and included in many of our itineraries.
 It is favored for both its scenic coastal and pastoral beauty.
-Your overland trip will be conducted by your experienced African Sky guide in a private air-conditioned vehicle.
+Your experienced African Sky guide will conduct your overland trip in a private air-conditioned vehicle.

-The Garden Route has a gentle climate with year-round rainfall and is therefore a viable holiday destination from January to December.
-During the summer months, the sun-drenched beaches are filled to capacity with swimmers and sun bathers of every description from all over the world.
+The Garden Route has a gentle climate with year-round rainfall and is a viable holiday destination from January to December.
+During the summer months, the sun-drenched beaches are filled to capacity with swimmers and sunbathers worldwide.

-Summer stretches from October to March and accommodation becomes quite scarce during December.
+Summer stretches from October to March, and accommodation becomes scarce during December.
 It is therefore advisable to book far in advance whenever possible.
 The Garden Route offers outdoor and adventure activities ranging from the highest bungee jump in the world to gentle hikes along tranquil lakes.

-Winter stretches from May to August and the traveler is spoiled for choice in terms of available attractions.
+Winter stretches from May to August, and the traveler is spoiled for choice regarding available attractions.
 Museums and restaurants offer sanctuary from the slightly colder weather, but the intrepid explorer can still find a lot to do outdoors.
-Winter is traditionally the 'off season' for South African holidaymakers and, during these months, accommodation is cheaper and easier to come by.
+Winter is traditionally the off-season for South African holidaymakers, and, during these months, accommodation is cheaper and easier to come by.

-Because of the mild climate, the many and varied attractions of the Garden Route can be enjoyed all year round.
-Travelers intending to visit this area can plan an active and enjoyable holiday as determined by their own schedule.
-On the whole, the people of the Garden Route are laid back and friendly and they go out of their way to make visitors feel at home.
+Travelers intending to visit this area can plan an active and enjoyable holiday as determined by their schedule.
+Overall, the people of the Garden Route are laid back and friendly and go out of their way to make visitors feel at home.

 The Garden Route is a malaria-free region, which makes it popular for family holidays.
-Ensure that your routine vaccinations are up to date and bring along any prescription medication that you may need.
+Ensure that your routine vaccinations are up to date, and bring along any prescription medication you may need.

-When visiting the Garden Route, the only real hazards to keep in mind are strong currents when swimming in the sea.
-Always swim where life guards are present, and where they indicate with flags that it is safe to do so.
+When visiting the Garden Route, the only natural hazards to remember are strong currents when swimming in the sea.
+Always swim where lifeguards are present and where they indicate with flags that it is safe to do so.

 As the area comprises largely tourism-oriented towns and beaches, crime statistics in the Garden Route are very, very low.
-Nevertheless, avoid wandering around alone at night and keep an eye on your valuables should you find yourself in an busy area with people bustling against you.
+Nevertheless, avoid wandering alone at night and keep an eye on your valuables should you find yourself in a busy area with people bustling against you.

-Mossel Bay first saw Europeans on the 3rd of February 1488, when Bartolomeu Diaz sailed into the bay not realizing that he had already rounded the Cape.
-He found springs where he could replenish his water supplies and later other explorers like Vasco Da Gama also made use of the fresh water.
-Da Gama bartered a few heads of cattle from the local Khoi-San people, and this is widely regarded as the first commercial transaction between Europeans and South Africa's indigenous people.
+Mossel Bay first saw Europeans on the 3rd of February 1488, when Bartolomeu Diaz sailed into the bay, not realizing that he had already rounded the Cape.
+He found springs where he could replenish his water supplies; later, other explorers like Vasco Da Gama also used the fresh water.
+Da Gama bartered a few heads of cattle from the local Khoi-San people; it is regarded as the first commercial transaction between Europeans and South Africa's indigenous people.

-The region attracted traders, lumberjacks, scoundrels and heroes in equal measure, one of which was known as George Rex.
-He founded the town of Knysna and was either the illegitimate son of King George III and Hannah Lightfoot, or a legitimate son, as the young prince is believed to have married Hannah Lightfoot before he ascended the throne.
+The region attracted traders, loggers, scoundrels, and heroes in equal measure, one of which was known as George Rex.
+He founded the town of Knysna and was either the illegitimate son of King George III and Hannah Lightfoot or a legitimate son.
+The young prince is believed to have married Hannah Lightfoot before he ascended the throne.
 He arrived in the area from Cape Town in a coach drawn by six perfectly groomed and matched horses with his coat of arms on the doors, accompanied by a squad of friends and outriders.
 Perhaps he was of royal descent, but he may as well have been a conman of the first water.

 The Garden Route begins in Mossel Bay, which boasts many tourist attractions ranging from beaches and museums to natural attractions such as the Bats' Cave.
 Mossel Bay is an important industrial town with a massive oil refinery and the first underwater pipeline ever constructed in South African coastal waters.
 Important oil and natural gas deposits have also been found off the coast of Mossel Bay.

-The lake area between George and Knysna falls within the Wilderness National Park and comprises six lakes that run along the N2 highway for a distance of 25 kilometers.
+The lake area between George and Knysna falls within the Wilderness National Park and comprises six lakes that run along the N2 highway for 25 kilometers.
 It is a haven for sailors and boating folk of all persuasions.
-Plant life varies according to the salinity of the water and fauna includes the Cape otter and various species of antelope.
-Bird life abounds and there are various hiking trails, holiday chalets and camp sites.
+Plant life varies according to the salinity of the water, and fauna includes the Cape otter and various species of antelope.
+Bird life abounds, and different hiking trails, holiday chalets, and campsites.

-Knysna was first settled by European farmers and traders in the latter half of the 18th century.
-These people were attracted to the Knysna river lagoon by the beauty of the place as well as the timber, fishing and farming opportunities.
-Knysna is today a holiday destination that offers a huge selection of attractions, both on the water and on land.
+European farmers and traders first settled Knysna in the latter half of the 18th century.
+These people were attracted to the Knysna river lagoon by the beauty of the place and the timber, fishing, and farming opportunities.
+Knysna is a vacation destination that offers a vast selection of attractions on the water and land.
 It is a place of picturesque beauty and tranquil solitude.

-Right next to the Storms River is a road sign that simply says "Big Tree".
+Right next to the Storms River is a road sign that says "Big Tree."
 There is a large car park and, for a small fee, visitors can walk along a boarded pathway through the magnificent indigenous forest to view 'the big tree'.
-This Outeniqua Yellowwood started growing in the 1100's, survived fires, storms and rapacious lumberjacks.
-It has seen governments come and go and stands today as a serene giant in its own special place in the forest.
+This Outeniqua Yellowwood started growing in the 1100s and survived fires, storms, and rapacious loggers.
+It has seen governments come and go and stands today as a serene giant in its special place in the forest.
 Anyone visiting the Garden Route must pay their respects to this giant of the forest.

-The Otter Trail in the Tsitsikamma Forest is a spectacular and difficult hiking trail and it attracts nature lovers from around the globe.
-Booking is essential, as only a limited number of hikers are allowed on the trail at any given time.
+The Otter Trail in the Tsitsikamma Forest is a spectacular and challenging hiking trail that attracts nature lovers from around the globe.
+Booking is essential, as only a limited number of hikers are allowed on the trail at any time.